JulienGuibertTlse3/SigmaApp/README.md

 * [Contact](#Contact)

 ## General info
-This project is funded by DIGIT-BIO Behind the Counter
+The project, which the tool has been created in, is funded by DIGIT-BIO Behind the Counter

 ![image](https://github.com/JulienGuibertTlse3/SigmaApp/assets/92673300/44108616-9a55-49dd-94ff-d6b3a733b4ed)